russross/blackfriday/mmark2rfc.md

             | ART |
             +-----+

-    v3 allows the usage of a src= attribute to link to external files with images.
+    v3 allows the usage of a `src` attribute to link to external files with images.
     In this proposal we use the image syntax for that.

 *   An image `![Alt text](/path/to/img.jpg "Optional title")`, will be converted to an artwork with a `src` attribute in v3.
-The extension of the included image file will be used to generate the `type` attribute (see the table below).
+Again the type needs to be specified as an IAL.

     If the "Optional title" is specified the generated artwork will be wrapped in a figure with name set to "Optional title"

-    * txt, text, ..: ascii-art
-    * hex: hex-dump

-    Creating an artwork with an anchor will become:
+    Creating an artwork with an anchor and type will become:

-        {#fig:id}
+        {#fig:id type="ascii-art"}
         ![](/path/to/art.txt "Optional title")

     For v2 this presents difficulties as there is no way to display any of this.
 The v2